Last updated on 31 October 2022

 To stabilize a video in DaVinci Resolve, you must follow these simple steps:

-- Step 3: Be ready to go through trial and error.
+- Go to “Stabilization” and adjust the settings to suit your shot.
+Be ready to go through trial and error.
 Depending on the footage, you may need to try many combinations of settings until the video is stable.

-Step 1: Select the video you want to stabilize in DaVinci Resolve
+Step 1: Add the video to the timeline in the “Edit” tab

 - Drag the video into the timeline

-- In the Inspector menu, go to the Stabilization tool
+- In the Inspector menu (top-right), go to the “Stabilization” tool

 - To stabilize your video, you can use one of the three available algorithms: Perspective, Similarity, and Translation.
-To find them, click on the drop-down menu located near Modes.
-These will interpret your frames and try stabilizing the video in different ways.
+To find them, click on the drop-down menu located next to Mode.
+These will interpret your frames and stabilize the video in different ways.

 Just like in Premiere Pro, Perspective does something similar to Warp Stabilization.
 It enables perspective, tilt, pan, zoom, and rotation analysis and stabilization.